Minuman Thai Tea Recipe (Traditional & Creamy)

 Variations and Regional Differences

-Northern Thai Variation: Uses coconut milk instead of evaporated milk for a tropical twist.
+Northern Thai Variation: This version uses coconut milk instead of evaporated milk, providing a tropical twist and a subtle sweetness.

 Food Science Behind the Recipe